SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 <!--
 - Since this is my talk, I'm going to end with some of my personal picks
   - Astro is a really interesting project that checks almost all of the boxes
-  - You could have a single repository that generates static pages, server-renders content, and serves SPAs
+  - You could have a single repository that...
+  - Generates static pages, server-renders content, and serves a SPA
-  - Bonus: You get to use whatever front-end framework you want... even more than one
+  - Bonus: You get to use whatever front-end framework you want
+    - You could even use more than one in the same project!
-    - Probably don't do that!
+    - (Probably don't do that)
 - A safer bet might be to pick a meta-framework like Next or Remix
   - There are tons of documentation and examples out there for Next
 - A finally, if you're open to options other than React: I highly recommend checking out Svelte